 With borders closed and few domestic flights operating, airports in many countries suddenly went quiet in early/mid March 2020.
 Malaysian airports are no different and only since domestic travel resumed, are returning to life.
 We recently visited Kuala Lumpur International Airport to see the impact of Covid-19 on KLIA/klia2 (the low cost terminal) to check out how they’re managing the situation.
-We didn’t fly through KLIA, but we did fly from and back to klia2 at the end of September, so our observations for KLIA are for landside operations only.
+We didn’t fly through KLIA, but we did fly from and back to klia2 at the end of September, so our observations airside are klia2 operations only.

 Covid-19 and KLIA/klia2